ormond5/hello-world/README.md

 # hello-world
 just another repository
 DeShaun Ormond
-22 year old grad student at uni of essex.
-Undergraduate at Coker College(go cobras).
+Grad student at university of Essex.
+Undergraduate at Coker College('18, go cobras).
 Always up for fun and good laughs.
-I love programming in python.
+Interested in a career in the software developer/cyber security field. .